BentoumiTech/denox/README.md

 In a similar fashion to `package.json` in NodeJS, you can specify a list of scripts and their respective permissions.

-Instead of having to rely on `--allow-all` due to the tedious task of rewriting all your permissions in the shell, you can now write your permissions once in a `.deno-workspace` file.
+Instead of having to rely on `--allow-all` due to the tedious task of rewriting all your permissions in the shell, you can now write your permissions once in a `deno-workspace` file.

 ## Installation